 Step 3: Delete the old mail and enter your new email.

 Step 4.
 Click the “Go” button found at the bottom of the table.

 Step 5: Check your Profile user email address.

 But don’t close your wp_user table yet.
 See below why.

 Changing Your Username and Password

-This method is also important when you forgot your admin password and can’t access the reset password feature because the admin email is not yours or you installed a PLR blog from PreMadeNiches and you want to change the old username.
+This method is also important when you forget your admin password and can’t access the reset password feature because the admin email is not yours or you installed a PLR blog from PreMadeNiches, and you want to change the old username.

 Step 1: Go back and click back “Edit” button.